Frenzy: Plot

-Former RAF squadron leader Richard Blaney (Jon Finch) is fired from his job as a bartender in a pub near Covent Garden.
-He laments his loss with his friend Bob Rusk (Barry Foster), who runs a produce stand in Covent Garden.
-Rusk consoles him and gives a tip on a forthcoming horse-race, but Blaney has no money to bet.
-He visits his ex-wife Brenda (Barbara Leigh-Hunt), who runs a successful matchmaking agency, and complains loudly about his situation.
+Former RAF squadron leader Richard Blaney is fired from his job as a barman in a pub near Covent Garden.
+He laments his loss with his friend Bob Rusk, who runs a fruit and vegetable stall in Covent Garden.
+Rusk consoles him and gives a tip on a forthcoming horse race, but Blaney has no money to bet.
+He visits his ex-wife Brenda, who runs a successful matchmaking agency, and complains loudly about his situation.
 They briefly argue, but she invites him to dinner.
 Broke, Blaney ends up spending the night at a Salvation Army shelter, where he discovers that Brenda has slipped money into his coat pocket.

-On the following day, Rusk, whom the agency has turned away because of his creepy sexual proclivities, arrives at Brenda's office.
+The following day, Rusk, whom the agency has turned away because of his creepy sexual proclivities, arrives at Brenda's office.
 Finding her alone, he rapes her, then strangles her with his necktie, revealing that he is the serial killer whom the newspapers have dubbed the "Necktie Murderer".
 After Rusk leaves, Blaney arrives, hoping to talk to Brenda again, but he finds her office locked.
 Brenda's secretary, returning from lunch, sees Blaney leaving.
 When the murder is discovered, Blaney becomes the prime suspect.

-Blaney meets up with Barbara "Babs" Milligan (Anna Massey), his former pub co-worker, and convinces her that he is innocent.
-The two stay at a hotel, where they make love, then narrowly dodge the police.
-They appeal to one of Blaney's RAF buddies for help, but the man's wife refuses to harbour a fugitive.
+Blaney meets up with Babs Milligan, his former pub co-worker, and convinces her that he is innocent.
+The two stay at a hotel, where they have sex, then narrowly dodge the police.
+They appeal to one of Blaney's former RAF colleagues for help, but the man's wife refuses to harbour a fugitive.
 Blaney persuades Babs to fetch his belongings from the pub, so he can flee.
 While there, Babs runs into Rusk, who offers to let her use his flat for the night.
 After taking Babs there, he rapes and murders her.
-He hides her body in a sack and, late that night, stows it in the back of a lorry hauling potatoes.
-Back in his room, Rusk discovers that his distinctive jewelled tie pin (with the initial R) is missing, and realizes that Babs must have torn it off while he was strangling her.
+He hides her body in a sack and, late that night, stows it in the back of a lorry carrying potatoes.

+Back in his room, Rusk discovers that his distinctive jewelled tie pin (with the initial R) is missing, and realises that Babs must have torn it off while he was strangling her.
 Knowing the tie pin will incriminate him, Rusk goes to retrieve it, but the lorry starts off on its journey while he is still inside.
 In spite of the bumpy ride, he retrieves the pin that is still clutched in Babs's hand.
-Dishevelled and covered in potato-dust, he gets out at a roadside café, then returns to his Covent Garden flat.
+Dishevelled and covered in potato dust, he gets out at a roadside café, then returns to his Covent Garden flat.
 When Babs's body is discovered, Blaney is suspected of her murder as well as Brenda's.